According to research by the Royal Veterinary College, Staffordshire Bull Terriers are not more aggressive than non-Staffordshire Bull Terriers.

 So, Do Staffies Mix Well With Other Dogs?

-In light of all their traits, some of which I explained above, the staffies don’t mix well with other dogs.
+In light of all their traits, some of which I explained above, the Staffies don’t mix well with other dogs.

 However, when raised with other animals right from puppyhood, the dogs may consider them as part of the family.